hadley/recipes/recipes/sauces/mango-cream.md

 Serve on pavlova or meringues.

 Comments: Delicious with pavlova or meringue
+Source: Family Circle Bestever Christmas Book, page 12